 Moreover "restriction" has been playing a role in the immigration drama since before 1894, when the Immigration Restriction League was founded in Boston by three Harvard graduates, including one who would become Harvard's first professor of climatology.
 But as Daniel Okrent makes clear in The Guarded Gate, those who were alarmed at that era's influx of non-Anglo-Saxon types didn't needed a weatherman to know which way the wind was blowing.
 What many thought they needed was the odious form of restrictionism that reached the apex of its influence in 1924, when Congress enacted the national origins quota system.
 When President Calvin Coolidge signed the bill, also called the Immigration Restriction Act and the Johnson-Reed Act, he declared, "America must be kept American.
 For this purpose, it is necessary to continue a policy of restricted immigration."

 The law was aimed primarily at the intense immigration of the southern and eastern European Catholics and Jews who had been coming to the U.S. by their annual tens of thousands since the 1880s.
-As someone whose maternal great grandparents include a Jewish immigrant from Bohemia and an Italian immigrant from England – not to mention my paternal great-great grandfather from Germany and others from England so far back we've lost track – I couldn't help but feel anger and repugnance at those who found the new Americans so repellent, so irreversibly un-American.
+As someone whose maternal grandparents include a Jewish immigrant from Bohemia and an Catholic immigrant from southern Italy – not to mention my paternal great-great grandfather from Germany and others from England so far back we've lost track – I couldn't help but feel anger and repugnance at those who found the new Americans so repellent, so irreversibly un-American.
 I also felt compassion for my Italian great grandfather Carlo, who changed his name to Charles, and for my Jewish grandfather, who changed his surname from Fletcher (or Fleischer) to Clemmens.
 Both men, no doubt, wanted to be accepted in their new country.

 The Guarded Gate tells a story that every restrictionist should understand, not only because it is a vivid history of this era of restriction but also because many idealists and activists will use it as a club to condemn us.
 They will cite the book to say, as many have said for years, that we should be excluded from the national discussion because our ideology is rooted in the hatred, bigotry, xenophobia that Okrent describes so well.
 By grounding his work in thorough research, and by writing with the restraint and grace and occasional irony that are Okrent trademarks, he lets the story tell its own sad and often shocking story.